jyn514/jyn514.github.io/content/things-are-getting-scary.md

 Pay attention to developments in frontier and open weight models.

-Even if you don't think the threat described here is real, you're getting a once-in-a-lifetime opportunity to get funding to improve security for your projects and communities.
+Even if you don't think the threat described here is real, you're getting a once-in-a-lifetime opportunity to improve security for your projects and communities.
 Please take it.

 ## Summary